RTD Suspends BroncosRide Bus Service To This Season's Home Games

-DENVER (CBS4) — Football fans making their journey to Empower Field on Sundays will need to plan their trip without the BroncosRide this NFL season.
+DENVER (CBS4) – Football fans making their journey to Empower Field at Mile High on Sundays will need to plan their trip without RTD’s BroncosRide this NFL season.

-The special bus routes to and from the game are down-and-out.READ MORE: 'For What?': Colorado Father Who Lost Son In Afghanistan Wants Explanation For U.S. Withdrawal
+The special bus routes to and from the game are down-and-out.READ MORE: Loveland Police Officer Shoots, Injures Man Who Was Allegedly Armed With Knife

 “The pandemic service plan,” RTD’s Tina Vasquez told CBS4, “prioritizes mobility for essential workers and communities where ridership is high and service is needed the most.
 As we recover from COVID-19 consideration toward other services will be given.
 At this time based on our limited resources, we have opted not to reinstate BroncosRide since there are regular bus and rail options for reaching Empower Field at Mile High.”